With just a few ingredients, these White Chocolate Cranberry Pecan Cookies may be the easiest and most delicious cookies you make this year!

 White Chocolate Cranberry Pecan Sugar Cookie Recipe

-Also, raise your hand if you’re running out of time to bake large batches of fancy elaborate Christmas cookies but don’t want to do yet another batch of chocolate chip cookies?
+Also, raise your hand if you’re running out of time to bake all those Christmas cookies.

-If that’s you (it’s definitely me), then I have just the recipe for you today!
+If that’s you ( and it’s definitely me), I have just the recipe for you today.

 These White Chocolate Cranberry Pecan Cookies are easy to make (even if you need tons of them), delicious, and still more exciting than your everyday chocolate chip cookie.